Eva Goldstein

 Laidlaw Scholar & Chemistry Student, Duke University

-Hi, I'm Anushka, a junior at Duke University studying chemistry, medical sociology, and health policy.
+Hi, I'm Anushka, a third-year at Duke University studying chemistry, medical sociology, and health policy.
 I'm passionate about leveraging scientific techniques in order to advance health equity, especially for rural and underserved populations.
-My Laidlaw research is at the University of Leeds' Department for Nuclear and Chemical Engineering addressing the public health challenge of fluoride-contaminated drinking water in Tanzania by developing a novel, sustainable ion-exchange model to selectively remove fluoride from groundwater.
+My Laidlaw research at the University of Leeds' Department for Nuclear and Chemical Engineering is about addressing the public health challenge of fluoride-contaminated drinking water in Tanzania by developing a novel, sustainable ion-exchange model to selectively remove fluoride from groundwater.

 Jérémy Digard